 Grandma never really had to come out and tell us she suspected Braden had autism.
 I can’t imagine how hard that would have been.
 She says it was hard enough to face us when we questioned her about it.
 We uncovered her thoughts of autism in a rather “happenstance” way.
 My wife was browsing the web on Grandma’s computer when she noticed she had been to more than one autism website.
 My wife called me into the room and we looked at one of the sites, read the list of symptoms, and saw that our son was a spitting image.
 The list read like a description of him, even the spinning of objects that pointed to Sensory Integration Dysfunction, a term we weren’t yet familiar with.

 A couple painful months of waiting went by in between the time we made the appointment and the time Braden was seen for his evaluation.
-Our only day at the Children's Hospital and Research Center at Oakland, otherwise known as the Oakland Children's Hospital, was June 17, 2004.
+Our only day at the Children’s Hospital and Research Center at Oakland, otherwise known as the Oakland Children’s Hospital.
 Each of the two doctors took their turns testing our son in the different areas.
 One doctor evaluated his speech.
 He had no words at age 2.
 None.
 He was a silent child except when he cried or made sounds while stimming.

 Most of this diagnosis appointment was like play time to Braden.
 All his testing was structured like that.
 Halfway through the appointment he was tired and he took a little nap laying across my legs.